 In parts of Ethiopia, it hasn’t rained for four years.
 For farmers like 50-year-old Darmi, this means her cattle are starving, her crops aren’t growing and she’s struggling to feed her children.

-How is the conflict in Ukraine increasing global food prices?
+How is the Ukraine conflict increasing global food prices?

 Ukraine and Russia are two of the world’s top suppliers of wheat and oil.
 As their trade becomes more disrupted, these staples are becoming harder to come by.